creativeslice/goldenegg-public/README.md

 ## Gulp to Process Scripts and Styles

 Gulp can be used to create an SVG icon sprite, combine, update, and process SCSS and JavaScript.
-It will pull the SCSS and JS from the components automatically.
+It will pull the JS from the components automatically but SCSS files need to be manually added in the `/assets/scss/style.scss` file.

 **Gulp Commands**